Electrical safety

 • When conductive contaminations accumulate on electrical insulation or insulators

-• When equipment is not properly installed or used per manufacturer’s specifications and Canadian Electrical Code Part I and Part II
+• When equipment is not installed correctly or used per manufacturer’s specifications and Canadian Electrical Code Part I and Part II

 • When the electrical equipment displays any of the following indicators of potential failure: